About doulas

 You arrange and pay for a doula yourself, if you want to have one.

 Before choosing a doula, it’s a good idea to find out about a doula’s experience and training.
-There are no specific qualifications for working as a doula, but many doulas do training in professional birth support, and some are qualified in other therapies like massage, yoga or acupuncture.
+There are no specific qualifications for working as a doula, but many doulas do training in professional birth and postnatal support.
+And some doulas are qualified in other therapies like massage, yoga or acupuncture.

 Look for a doula with a working with children check.
-It’s also a good idea to find out whether the doula uses a code of conduct or ethics.
-Doulas usually offer an obligation-free interview so you can find out whether the doula will be someone you feel comfortable with.
+It’s also a good idea to find out whether the doula has a code of conduct or ethics.
+Doulas usually offer an obligation-free interview so you can find out whether you’ll feel comfortable with them.

 To choose a doula, visit: